aces/Loris/modules/electrophysiology_browser/README.md

 The Electrophysiology Browser uses the following permissions.
 Either of the first two is sufficient to provide access to view data in the module.
-The third permission provides editing permissions to add or modify annotations (derivatives) for data from the sites the user has access to in this module.
+The third permission provides editing permissions to add or modify annotations for data from the sites the user has access to in this module.

 electrophysiology_browser_view_allsites
   - This permission gives the user access to all electrophysiology datasets present in the database.